coturn/coturn/amazonlinuxami/README.txt

-This is Amazon EC2 system dedicated for rfc5766-turn-server TURN Server.
+This is Amazon EC2 system dedicated for Coturn TURN Server.
 Before using it, you have to set the following parameters in /etc/turnserver.conf:

 1) external-ip : use the public IP address assigned to your system.